zhuyiyi-123/SOO-Bench/README.md

 ```
 ## :information_source: Baselines

 To reproduce the performance of baseline algorithm reported in our work, you may then run `./run.sh` in the root directory of this project.
 At the same time, please ensure that the conda environment `soo-bench-mp` is activated in the bash session.
-If you want to run a specific distribution, you can run the corresponding `.sh` file, for example, the distribution setting used in our paper is `run_constraint_y_ood.sh` and `run_constraint_x_ood.sh`.
+If you want to run a specific distribution, you can run the corresponding `.sh` file, for example, the distribution setting used in our paper is `run_constraint_y_ood.sh` and `run_unconstraint_y_ood.sh`.

 ## hardware environment
 we have test different hardware environment, including: